macstadium/orka-tekton/README.md

 See the official documentation [here](https://orkadocs.macstadium.com/docs/quick-start-introduction) to get started.

-As described in the above document, you will need to complete the following:
+As described in the above document, you will need the following:

 - Locate your Orka API endpoint, available from your IP plan.
 This will typically be either `http://10.221.188.100` or `http://10.10.10.100`
 - Create an Orka service account using the CLI with `orka user create`, or by sending a POST request to `/users` with an email and password in the body